 Since its founding, Wematter has focused on a user-friendly SLS 3D-printer so easy to use that it can be placed in offices, hospitals, and laboratories.

 The new PP material offers good mechanical properties and is unique.
 It is a rare material in 3D-printing in high demand.
 Wematter is capitalizing on the demand by joining the world’s very few PP suppliers for SLS printers.

 Wematter is currently getting ready to go to market with its Aurora Polypropen powder.
 Preliminary data for this product may be found in the below product sheet.

 PolyPropylene material data sheet

 Skicka nedladdningslänk till:

-It is a unique event that Wematter as a Swedish 3D-printer manufacturer of highly advanced 3D-printers has, with the help of Swedish actors, produced a powder that can be used in our Gravity machines.
-It’s been four tough years but now we’re starting to see the light in the tunnel. – Robert Kniola, CEO, Wematter.
+Wematter, as a Swedish 3D-printer manufacturer of highly advanced 3D-printers, has, with the help of Swedish partners, produced a powder that can be used in our Gravity machines.
+It’s been four tough years, but now we’re starting to see the light at the end of the tunnel.

 Wematter has printed several different parts for prosthetics in different materials and the aim is to print demonstrators that can be used by patients in need of tailor-made sustainable prints.

-With Wematters DNA, the focus is on the user experience, simplicity, durability and performance.
-This makes Wematter attractive to top customers such as Siemens, Volvo and Husqvarna.
-The company was founded by mechanical engineers who worked with SLS, SLA, FDM 3D printers and also injection molding and CNC milling.
-Since its founding in 2014, Wematter has delivered 3D printers and 3D prints to car manufacturers, hospitals and aerospace factories.
+Wematter attracts top customers like Siemens, Volvo, and Husqvarna.
+The company was founded by design engineers working with FDM SLA and FDM 3D printers, injection molding, and CNC-milling.
+Since its inception in 2014, Wematter has delivered 3D printers and 3D-printed components to car manufacturers, hospitals, and aerospace clients.